serialc/LuxCrop/README.md

 # LuxCrop
-A project base on [EuroCrops](https://www.eurocrops.tum.de/index.html), aiming to identify crop types in Luxembourg from satellite imagery.
+A project based on [EuroCrops](https://www.eurocrops.tum.de/index.html), aiming to identify crop types in Luxembourg from satellite imagery.

 ## Pipeline